 FC-R5 General requirements for payment of a financial contribution Standards 1.
 Financial contributions may, at Council's discretion, take the form of money or land or a combination of money and land.
-Financial contributions shall not be imposed on a use, development or subdivision for the same purpose as a development contribution that: a. is required, or b. has been agreed through a development agreement, or c. has already been paid in relation to that use, development or subdivision.
+2. Financial contributions shall not be imposed on a use, development or subdivision for the same purpose as a development contribution that: a. is required, or b. has been agreed through a development agreement, or c. has already been paid in relation to that use, development or subdivision.
 3. Where a financial contribution is, or includes the payment of money, the Council may specify any one or more of the following in the conditions of the resource consent: a.
 The amount to be paid by the consent holder. b.
-How the payment is to be made, including whether payment is to be made by instalment and whether bonding or security can be entered into. c.
-When the payment is to be made: i.
-In the case of subdivision, before issuing the section 224 certification. ii.
-In the case of land use, before the consent is given effect to.
+How the payment is to be made, including whether payment is to be made by instalment and whether bonding or security can be entered into.

-- iii.
+- c.
+When the payment is to be made: - i.
+In the case of subdivision, before issuing the section 224 certification. - ii.
+In the case of land use, before the consent is given effect to. - iii.
 If the amount of the payment is to be adjusted to take account of inflation and if so, how the amount is to be adjusted. - iv.
 Whether any penalty is to be imposed for default in payment and if so, the amount of the penalty or formula by which the penalty is to be calculated. - d.
 Where a financial contribution is, or includes land, the Council may specify any one or more of the following in the conditions of the resource consent: - i.
 The location and area of the land. - ii.
-The state the land is to be in before vesting in or transferring to the Council. - iii.
+The state the land is to be in before it is vested or transferred vesting in or transferring to the Council. - iii.
 The purpose of the land if it is to be classified under the Reserves Act 1977, or the general purpose of the land. - iv.
 When and how the land is to be vested in or transferred to the Council or other infrastructure provider.
-In the case of subdivision consent the land shall be vested on the deposit of the survey plan under section 224 of the Act, or transferred as soon as legal certificate of title is available. - e.
-Where any land is to be vested in Council or other infrastructure provider as part of a financial contribution a registered valuer shall determine its market value at the date on which the resource consent (imposing the financial contribution condition) commenced under section 116 of the Resource Management Act 1991.
+In the case of subdivision consent the land shall be vested on the deposit of the survey plan under section 224 of the Act, or transferred as soon as legal certificate of title is available.